Sale: 560 / Evening Sale, Dec. 06. 2024 in Munich Lot 44

 PROVENANCE: Paul Ferdinand Schmidt Collection, Dresden (1922).

-Herbert de Coster Collection, Dresden (1924-1945).
+Herbert de Coster Collection, Dresden (acquired from the above in March 1924, until 1945).

-Property of the family of the above, Frankfurt am Main (1945-1956: Stuttgarter Kunstkabinett).
+In the above's family estate, Frankfurt am Main (1945-1956: Stuttgarter Kunstkabinett).

 Wilhelm Großhennig, Düsseldorf (acquired from the above in 1956).

-Berthold and Else Beitz Collection, Essen ( presumably acquired directly from the above).
+Berthold and Else Beitz Collection, Essen (presumably acquired directly from the above).

 EXHIBITION: Emil Nolde, Leipzig Art Society, 1921.